kyoon55/my-tech/docs/Docker/docker-2.md

 title: Initializing the Docker Environment
 parent: Docker
 nav_order: 1
 excerpt: This is the way to initialize the docker environment.
+This will need to 1. install the docker prerequisites, 2.
+CentOs-specific Docker Repo, 3. install Docker, 4.
+Enable Docker daemon, 5. add a user and 6. run a test.
-time: 2016-06-12 11:04
+time: 2023-06-12
 ---
 <h1>{{ page.title }}</h1>
 <h2>{{ page.excerpt }}</h2>